Haifa: Ottoman Empire

+The English writer Richard Pococke visited in the late 1730s, writing that the name 'Hepha' came from Kepha, due to "the rocky ground it is situated on".
+He noted the rock-cut tombs in the area, as well as "a well-built old church entire, which might have been the cathedral... ruins of a large building, that seems to have been the castle; and... two forts, as a defence against the corsairs".
 In 1742, Haifa was a small village and had a Jewish community composed mainly of immigrants from Morocco and Algeria which had a synagogue.
 It had 250 inhabitants in 1764–5.
 It was located at Tell el-Semak, the site of ancient Sycaminum.

-In 1765, Zahir al-Umar, the Arab ruler of Acre and the Galilee, moved the population to a new fortified site 1.5 mi to the east and laid waste to the old site.
-According to historian Moshe Sharon, the new Haifa was established by Zahir in 1769.
+In 1761, 1765, or 1769, Daher al-Umar, Arab ruler of Acre and the Galilee, destroyed the old city (today called 'Haifa El-Atika') and rebuilt the town in a new location, surrounding it with a wall (today called the 'Old City of Haifa').
+This event is marked as the beginning of the town's modern era.
+Giovanni Mariti visited the area in the 1760s, shortly after the city's relocation.
+He wrote that the inhabitants were Muslims and Greek Catholic and Greek Orthodox, and that "New Caiffa" was built with the stones of the recently vacated old town, of which "nothing is now left of it but the ruins of the metropolitan church".
 This event marked the beginning of modern Haifa.
-After al-Umar's death in 1775, the town remained under Ottoman rule until 1918, with the exception of two brief periods.

-In 1799, Napoleon Bonaparte conquered Haifa during his unsuccessful campaign to conquer Palestine and Syria, but he soon had to withdraw; in the campaign's final proclamation, Napoleon took credit for having razed the fortifications of "Kaïffa" (as the name was spelled at the time) along with those of Gaza, Jaffa and Acre.
+In 1799, Napoleon Bonaparte captured Haifa during his brief attempt to conquer Palestine and Syria from the Ottomans, but he soon had to withdraw; in the campaign's final proclamation, Napoleon took credit for having razed the fortifications of "Kaïffa" (as the name was spelled at the time) along with those of Gaza, Jaffa and Acre.